davidsayre/ibexa-dxp-snippets/README-symfony-migration-tips.md

-### Migration tips
+### Symfony Migration tips

 When running a migration there are 2 parts, the import from the source and the 'migrate'.
 Import copies the source into src/Migrations/Ibexa/migrations and registered the file with the list of migrations.

 There is something to know about migrations though, there is a special references file src/Migrations/Ibexa/references in your project.